This page shows the live GitHub API Requests status so you can confirm in seconds if GitHub API Requests is down.

 IsDown monitors the GitHub API Requests official status page every few minutes.
 We also get reports from users like you.
 If there are enough reports about an outage, we'll show it on the top of the page.

-GitHub API Requests last outage was on March 03, 2025 with the title "Incident with Issues, Git Operations and API Requests"
+GitHub API Requests last outage was on April 28, 2025 with the title "Incident with Git Operations, API Requests and Issues"

 IsDown and DownDetector help users determine if a service is having problems.
 The big difference is that IsDown is a status page aggregator.
 IsDown monitors a service's official status page to give our customers a more reliable source of information.
 The integration allows us to provide more details about the outage, like incident title, description, updates, and the parts of the affected service.
 Additionally, users can create internal status pages and set up notifications for all their third-party services.